blog-post-banner

 [PLAIN]https://reward-me.eu/a118d360-992c-2222-be6b-111111111?ml_sub1=CLICK_ID&player_id=000000[/PLAIN]

-This is basically the offer URL, which you can also add to your tracker if you want to promote it.
-If you pass your tracker’s CLICK ID under ml_sub1 and set up a correct postback URL in the MyLead dashboard, you’ll be able to see all conversions and revenue in your tracker.
+This is the offer URL, which you can also add to your tracker if you want to promote it.
+Pass your tracker's CLICK ID under ml_sub1 and set a correct postback URL in the MyLead dashboard, and you will see all conversions and revenue in your tracker.
+For the basics, see the MyLead postbacks guide.

-The player_id attribute is used to assign virtual points to the right player on your website, application, or game.
-You’ll need to send a unique player ID each time.
+The player_id attribute assigns virtual points to the right player on your website, application, or game — send a unique player ID each time.

 8_6.png